Coronavirus Covid-19: Gorillas at risk from deadly disease

 Virunga National Park's decision has been welcomed by conservationists in the region.

-Paula Kahumbu, chief executive of the Kenya-based conservation group WildlifeDirect, told The Associated Press that "every possible effort must be made" to protect mountain gorillas because so few are left in the wild.
+Paula Kahumbu, chief executive of the Kenya-based conservation group WildlifeDirect, told the Associated Press that "every possible effort must be made" to protect mountain gorillas because so few are left in the wild.

 "We know that gorillas are very sensitive to human diseases," she said.
 "If anyone has a cold or a flu they are not allowed to go and see the gorillas.
 With coronavirus having such a long time of no symptoms in some cases, it means that we could actually put those gorillas at risk."